google/bms-toolkit/docs/user-guide.md

    --cluster-type DG
    ```

-## Command quick reference for Oracle Database "Free Edition" deployments
+## Command quick reference for Oracle Database Free Edition deployments

 The toolkit supports installing the Oracle Database Free edition, which is downloadable from the Oracle website: [Oracle Database Free Get Started](https://www.oracle.com/database/free/get-started/).

 Unlike with other Oracle Database editions, the Free edition is available in [RPM package](https://en.wikipedia.org/wiki/RPM_Package_Manager) format only.
-Consequently, the Enterprise Linux 8 pre-installation and database RPM files must be downloaded and staged in the GCS storage bucket.
+Consequently, the associated Enterprise Linux pre-installation and database RPM files must be downloaded and staged in the GCS storage bucket.

 1. Validate media specifying GCS storage bucket and specify `FREE` as the database edition: